-a.
-Suspension of Direct Service Activities - requires a determination that the welfare of the Intern's client has been jeopardized.
+- a.
+Suspension of Direct Service Activities requires a determination that the welfare of the Intern's client has been jeopardized.
 Such activity would require notification to the CA Quality Assurance Committee to subject the Intern to any disciplinary action.
-Before that action the intern will be informed in writing about the referral to (CAQAC).
 Therefore, direct service activities will be suspended for a specified period as determined by the ITD and recommended by the Quality Assurance Committee.
-At the end of the suspension period, the Intern's supervisor in consultation with the ITD will assess the Intern's capacity to render psychological health services to the public, and determine when direct

-- service can be resumed, if possible.
-The intern will receive a written communication regarding this matter. - b.
+At the end of the suspension period, the Intern's supervisor in consultation with the ITD will assess the Intern's capacity to render psychological health services to the public, and determine when direct service can be resumed, if possible. - b.
 Administrative Leave involves the temporary withdrawal of all responsibilities and privileges as determined by the ITD, in accordance with CA Internship Program Policies and Procedures.
-If the probation period, suspension of direct service activities, and/or administrative leave interferes with the successful completion of the training hours needed for completion of the Internship, this will be noted in the Intern's file and the Intern's Academic Program Director will be notified by written communication.
-The ITD will inform the intern of the effects the administrative leave will have on the Intern's stipend, and successful completion of the Internship. - c.
-Dismissal This involves the permanent withdrawal of the Intern from the Internship Program, responsibilities and privileges, as determined by the ITD, in accordance with CA Internship Program Policies and Procedures.
-When specific interventions did not, after a reasonable time period, rectified the impairment, and the intern seemed unable or unwilling to alter his/her behavior, the ITD then will inform in writing to the Intern's Academic Program Director of the termination from the training program or dismissal from the CA. Either administrative leave or dismissal would be invoked in cases of severe violations of the APA and/or the Puerto Rico Board of Psychologist Code of Ethics, or when imminent physical or psychological harm to a client is a major factor, or the Intern is unable to complete the Internship due to physical, mental or emotional illness.
-When an Intern has been dismissed from the Doctoral Internship Program, the ITD will communicate in writing to the Intern's Academic Program Director that the Intern has not completed the Internship Program successfully.
-Therefore the intern will receive a formal letter from the d.
-Storage of Intern's grievance documents: The documentation regarding active or inactive grievances will be stored in a locked filing cabinet in the office of ITD.
+If the probation period, suspension of direct service activities, and/or administrative leave interferes with the successful completion of the training hours needed for completion of the Internship, this will be noted in the Intern's file and the c.
+Dismissal - This involves the permanent withdrawal of the Intern from the Internship Program, responsibilities and privileges, as determined by the ITD, in accordance with CA Internship Program Policies and Procedures.
+When specific interventions did not, after a reasonable time period, rectified the impairment, and the intern seemed unable or unwilling to alter his/her behavior, the ITD will inform the Intern's Academic Program Director of the termination from the training program or dismissal from the CA Either administrative leave or dismissal would be invoked in cases of severe violations of the APA and/or the Puerto Rico Board of Psychologist Code of Ethics, or when imminent physical or psychological harm to a client is a major factor, or the Intern is unable to complete the Internship due to physical, mental or emotional illness.
+When an Intern has been dismissed from the Doctoral Internship Program, the ITD will communicate to the Intern's Academic Program Director that the Intern has not completed the Internship Program successfully.